hsaijo/hsaijo.github.io/index.md

           with <a href="https://sites.google.com/view/francescobianchi/home">Francesco Bianchi</a> &amp; <a href="https://sites.google.com/site/cosminilut/">Cosmin Ilut</a><br>
           <span class="paper-journal">Review of Economic Studies</span>, 2024
         </div>
-        <p class="paper-abstract">A theoretical and methodological framework for applying diagnostic expectations to recursive macro models, focusing on memory recall from the distant past.</p>
+        <p class="paper-abstract">We develop theoretical and methodological framework to apply diagnostic expectations to a large class of recursive macro models, with a focus on implications of memory recall based on distant past.</p>
         <div class="paper-files">
           <a href="http://hsaijo.github.io/files/BIS.pdf">Paper</a>
           <a href="http://hsaijo.github.io/files/BIS_appendix.pdf">Appendix</a>